 - Print UW Faculty/Staff Tuition Exemption Request or

 Your request for tuition exemption must be submitted by the quarterly deadline listed in the Academic Calendar.

-- A $30 non-refundable registration fee and any additional tuition for credits over 6 will be billed to the employee's student account the Friday before the quarter begins and is due on tuition due date (3rd Friday of the quarter).
+- A $30 non-refundable registration fee and any additional tuition for credits over 6 will be billed to the employee's student account upon registration and is due on tuition due date (3rd Friday of the quarter).

 - A $25 late registration fee will be assessed if the student initially registers for the quarter on or after the eighth calendar day of that quarter.
 A $75 late registration fee will be assessed if the student initially registers for the quarter on or after the 15th calendar day of that quarter.

 - A $20 fee will be charged for all registration changes made on a single day beginning the eighth calendar day of the quarter.

 - Tuition Exempt students must pay the quarterly Technology Fee.